Overview

 - Bite from an infected Anopheles mosquito

-- Incomplete or improper malaria treatment
+- Incomplete or inadequate treatment of a previous infection

-- Rarely, blood transfusion transmission
+- Rarely, transmission through blood transfusion

 Symptoms of a Positive Result (Malaria Infection)